Tahtk3v/nurdbar/README.md

 # NurdBar
-Barsystem build in Meteor
+Barsystem build in Meteor and NodeJS

-- requests:
-sound if on wall of shame on username activation on bar